barahona-research-group/MultiscaleMobilityPatterns/README.md

 ```
 @article{schindlerMultiscaleMobilityPatterns2023,
-  author = {Schindler, Dominik J. and Clarke, Jonathan and Barahona, Mauricio},
+  author = {Schindler, Juni and Clarke, Jonathan and Barahona, Mauricio},
   title = {Multiscale Mobility Patterns and the Restriction of Human Movement},
   publisher = {arXiv},
   year = {2023},